This easy spice cake is the perfect way to use any extra homemade apple butter!

 What size cake can I make?
 As written, this recipe makes 12-15 cupcakes, one 8-inch square sheet cake (the pan we mention in the recipe), or two 6-inch cake rounds.
-For a larger layer cake (with 8″ or 9″ rounds) or for a 9×13 sheet cake, we recommend doubling the recipe.
+For a larger layer cake (with 8" or 9" rounds) or for a 9x13 sheet cake, we recommend doubling the recipe.
 For best results, fill cake pans about 2/3 of the way full.
 If you adjust this recipe for alternate pans or sizes, you will likely need to adjust the bake time as well.
 For cupcakes, we recommend baking for 15-17 minutes.
 6-inch rounds and 8-inch square cakes typically take 30-40 minutes.
 Check on larger cakes after 35 minutes and add time as necessary until a cake tester inserted in the middle of the cake comes out clean.

 A few notes about this frosting.
-This maple frosting is rich and fudge-y – it’s perfect spread over a sheet cake or swirled onto cupcakes!
-It’s sweet, so a little bit goes a long way – this recipe makes enough frosting for a thin layer!
+Our maple frosting is rich and fudge-y - it's perfect spread over a sheet cake or swirled onto cupcakes!
+It's sweet, so a little bit goes a long way - this recipe makes enough frosting for a thin layer!
 The frosting will seize up as it begins to cool, so work quickly as you frost (see the post above for more notes on how to frost this cake!)
-If you want to do a layer cake, we recommend going for a rustic “naked cake” look and spreading frosting only between cake layers and on the very top of the cake (we don’t recommend trying to frost the sides of a layer cake with this frosting as it will seize up too quickly and can be difficult to work with.
-If you’d like to frost the sides, we recommend a more traditional buttercream).
+If you want to do a layer cake, we recommend going for a rustic "naked cake" look and spreading frosting only between cake layers and on the very top of the cake (we don't recommend trying to frost the sides of a layer cake with this frosting as it will seize up too quickly and can be difficult to work with.
+If you'd like to frost the sides, we recommend a more traditional buttercream).
 This cake is also great with cream cheese frosting or a maple buttercream frosting!

 Additions and substitutions.
 Replace the butter in the cake recipe with coconut oil, vegetable, or canola oil.
 You can also replace the butter in the frosting with melted coconut oil if you like.
 Use maple syrup instead of maple extract in the frosting.
 Use applesauce in place of apple butter if you like.
 Applesauce is frequently used as an egg replacement in baking: we like the texture of this cake with two eggs, but you can swap one egg for an extra 1/3 cup apple butter if you like.
 We haven't tested a completely egg-free version of this cake.